ibm-cloud-docs/watson-knowledge-studio/backup-restore.md

 ## Restoring incomplete annotation tasks
 {: #restoretasks}

-If you had any annotation tasks that were created, but not completed in the previous workspace, complete the following steps to re-create the incomplete annotation tasks:
+If you had any annotation tasks that were created but not completed in the previous workspace, complete the following steps to re-create the incomplete annotation tasks:

-1. [Upload any documents](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-documents-for-annotation#wks_projadd) that have not been annotated yet, but that you want to add to the ground truth to continue to improve the model.
+1. [Upload any documents](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-documents-for-annotation#wks_projadd) that have not been annotated yet but that you want to add to the ground truth to continue to improve the model.
 1. From the newly imported and unannotated documents, [create annotation sets](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-wks_tutml_intro#wks_tutless_ml2).
 1. [Re-create the annotation tasks](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-annotate-documents#wks_hatask).
-Give the task the same name, an appropriate due date, and assign annotation sets to the appropriate human annotators.
+Give the task the same name and an appropriate due date, and assign annotation sets to the appropriate human annotators.